merlijnkersten/timeslices/README.md

 ČEPS is the Czech transmission system operator and OTE-ČR is the Czech electricity and gas market operator.
 2015 is the base year of the TIMES-CZ model and 2020 is a milestone year; 2021 is the last year for which full data is available.
 Hourly (average) values were the highest available temporal resolution available.
 All of the original data files can be found in the data folder on the GitHub repository.

-The data providers used different time and date definitions, see table 5.
+The data providers use different time and date definitions, see table 5.
 The ČEPS data gives the hour and date in CET/CETS (local time), whereas OTE-ČR gives the local date and counts the hour of the day.
 For both data files, the data was converted to UTC which was then converted to the Czech timezone (CET/CETS).

 | Data provider | Data files                     | Date time format | Hours: normal day | Hours: winter time to summer time | Hours: summer time to winter time |
 | ------------- | ------------------------------ | ---------------- | ----------------- | --------------------------------- | --------------------------------- |